webability/DOMCORE/readme.txt

 - Windows (lack of) shared memory ?

 ----

+Build 110
+- WAObject adjusted on Strict mode for PHP5.4

 Build 109 2012/07/12:
 - FastObjectSource modified to delete the cache and afo if the origin disappear (is deleted)